English 345—Ladies and Gentlemen: Gender in Victorian Literature

 Texts

-The Norton Anthology of English Literature: Volume E, The Victorian Age (10th Edition)
+The Norton Anthology of English Literature: Volume E, The Victorian Age (11th Edition)

-Emily Brontë, Wuthering Heights (Norton Critical)
+Charlotte Brontë, Jane Eyre (Norton Critical)

-George Eliot, Middlemarch (Oxford University Press)
+George Eliot, Middlemarch (Norton Critical)

 Course Requirements: